Demos-the-NES/Town-Of-Us-R/README.md

 ## Mastermind
 ### **Team: Impostors**

-The Mastermind is an Impostor that learns the roles of their kills.
+The Mastermind is an Impostor that learns the roles of bodies when they report them.

 ### Game Options
 | Name | Description | Type | Default |